-Pharmaceutical companies are also positioning themselves as philanthropic leaders in global health spending, as well as select major oil companies.
+Pharmaceutical and private medical corporations are also positioning themselves as philanthropic leaders in global health spending.

 What are examples of global health programs that have worked?

-Combating AIDS: PEPFAR – the President’s Emergency Response for AIDS Relief – was created in 2003 through the leadership of President George W. Bush and with bipartisan Congressional support.
-PEPFAR has blunted the AIDS epidemic in Africa and around the world to the point where an AIDS-free generation is within reach for the first time in human history.
+- Combating AIDS: PEPFAR – the President’s Emergency Response for AIDS Relief – was created in 2003 through the leadership of President George W. Bush and with bipartisan Congressional support.
+PEPFAR has blunted the AIDS epidemic in Africa and around the world to the point where an AIDS-free generation is within reach.

-Nearly Eliminating Polio: In the 1980s, polio was endemic in over 120 countries; 350,000 people – mostly children – were paralyzed by the disease each year.
-Now, the disease is prevalent in only 3 countries – Nigeria, Pakistan and Afghanistan – with only 250 cases reported in 2012.
-U.S. support has helped us get this far, and it will be critical to achieving global eradication.
+- Nearly Eliminating Polio: In the 1980s, polio was endemic in over 120 countries; 350,000 people – mostly children – were paralyzed by the disease each year.
+Now, polio is prevalent in only three countries – Nigeria, Pakistan and Afghanistan – with only 416 cases reported in 2013, thanks to education and vaccinations.